 a) Learn to use hesitancy qualifiers, like, “It seems to me that xzy,” or, “I tend to think xyz,” or, “I want to say xyz.”7

 b) Another wise way to make your assertions tentative is, when appropriate, to preface them with qualifiers like “ostensibly” and “prima facie.”

 c) Finally, consider sometimes distancing yourself from your claims by prefacing them with, “See if you think this is a good argument/objection.”

-Admittedly, doing this can be hard, especially when you strongly feel your interlocutor is being obtuse, or overtly unfair and resistant to a point you have made.
+Admittedly, doing this can be hard, especially when you strongly feel your interlocutor is being obtuse or overtly unfair and resistant to a point you have made.
 In these moments, it will be tempting to declare in the most annoyed voice you can muster, “you're being ridiculous!”
-Here is a preferable alternative which allows you to express yourself without being too condescending: “I feel you are not granting me as much as you should on this point, but I'm sure you feel the same way.”
-If you want to communicate this even more strongly, you can say something like “I think that if we polled one hundred rational people on this, that virtually all would agree with me, but I'm sure you disagree, so I'm not sure what else to say.”
+Here is a preferable alternative which allows you to express yourself without being too condescending: “I feel you are not granting me as much as you should on this point.”
+If you absolutely feel the need to communicate this even more strongly, you can say something like, “I think that if we polled one hundred rational people on this, that virtually all would agree with me.
+But I'm sure you disagree, so I'm not sure what else to say.
+Let's move on.”